entzmingerc/nb_drumcrow/README.md

 # nb_drumcrow
 caw caw caw

-this is a norns mod
-it turns a each output of crow into an oscillator, CV trigger, or CV envelope using nb
+This norns mod can set each output of a monome crow to be an oscillator, CV trigger, or CV envelope using nb.
 `nb` is a note-playing [voice library](https://github.com/sixolet/nb) for norns.
-`nb_drumcrow` is turns each output of a monome crow into a [drumcrow oscillator](https://github.com/entzmingerc/drumcrow)
+`nb_drumcrow` is turns each output of a monome crow into a [drumcrow oscillator](https://github.com/entzmingerc/drumcrow).

 # Installation
-1) Download this like you would any other script
+1) Download this like you would any other script by typing `;install https://github.com/entzmingerc/nb_drumcrow` into maiden.
-2) Turn on the mod: go to system > mods > find nb_drumcrow, turn enc3 to the right until you see a +. this tells norns to load the mod at the next power ON
+2) Turn on the mod: navigate to SYSTEM > MODS > nb_drumcrow, turn enc3 to the right until you see a "+".
+This tells norns to load the mod at the next power on.
-3) Go to system > restart and then check the mods, it should have a dot . to the left of the name indicating the mod has been loaded
+3) Go to SYSTEM > RESTART, restart norns, then check your list of mods.
+It should have a dot "." to the left of the name indicating the mod has been loaded.
-4) Find a script that supports nb
+4) Find a script that supports nb.
+Might I suggest [dreamsequence](https://github.com/dstroud/dreamsequence)?
-5) Go to your params and select drumcrow from your nb voices
+5) Go to the norns params menu and select drumcrow 1, 2, 3, or 4 from your list of nb voices.
-6) Start playing notes using a script with nb support. (...by calling player:note_on() like you would for other nb voices)
+6) Start playing notes using a script with nb support.

 # nb_drumcrow parameters
 See [drumcrow](https://github.com/entzmingerc/drumcrow) on lines for documentation of drumcrow parameters.